imilas/intro-to-filters/notes/Questions.md

 2. Does Demoivre's theorem only apply to integer powers?
 3. instantanious phase of a sinusoid can change.
 What effect does this have on the frequency? https://ccrma.stanford.edu/~jos/mdft/Sinusoids.html
 4. prove that LTI filters are the only filters that preserve signal frequencies https://ccrma.stanford.edu/~jos/filters/Examples_Digital_Filters.html
+5. Given n-poles and n-zeros, how do you define the function that minimizes/maximizes the gain for a given frequency?
+How about for all frequencies? https://ccrma.stanford.edu/~jos/filters/Graphical_Amplitude_Response.html.
+Same with the phase response calculation: https://ccrma.stanford.edu/~jos/filters/Graphical_Phase_Response_Calculation.html